AgataMaria/CSNotes-missed-semester/CSNotes-L6.md

 ## TL;DR & personal favourites :icecream:
 - **git** is one of the version control systems (vcs).
 Vcs are tools that helps tracking changes history of files and allow collaboration.
 Git is popular, robust, mysterious, uuuuh-wesome)
-- With vcs you're basically **taking a snapshot** of a state and attach a **message** to it.
+- With vcs you're basically **taking a snapshot** of a state of your directory / codebase and attach a **message** to it.
 You also get an author and time stamp, a unique commit ID and some other details that are useful
-- Referneces to all snapshots and objects are stored in a **repository** in a .git file.
+- References to all snapshots (commits) and objects (folders | files | commits) are stored in a **repository** in a .git file.
 - What lives in a .git file is:
 `HEAD config description hooks info objects refs`
 _(lighbulb moment)_
 - `git log --all --graph --decorate` is a hero
-- apart from keeping a local repo, you can create one on a remote server - like a github.com type service - so you can share it with others or have a version you can connect to from other devices
+- apart from keeping a local repo, you can create one on a remote server - like a github.com type service - so you can share it with others or have a version you can connect to from other devices - use `git remote` to add info about a remote repo to your local repo so git knows where to push changes to
-- `git checkout` let's you switch to any previous node references by hash or the most recent node on the chosen branch - references by branch name
+- `git checkout` let's you switch to any previous node - referenced by hash (long hex string) - or the most recent node on the chosen branch - referenced by branch name
 - **master** is special - by design
 - **origin** is special - by convention